 When Chelsea is not on her mat, she enjoys bringing people together in other ways, whether through potlucks, volunteer events, or travel, as “people (and nature) are the best things that can happen to anyone”, when given an opportunity to grow and to thrive.
 Chelsea is also a working voice over artist and photographer, as well as an outdoors enthusiast and health-savvy cook.
 She is a bold, spunky, old soul, and she looks forward to sharing this majestic, life-changing adventure with you in August!

 There are 16 double occupancy spots available on this vacation.
 Each room has 1 or 2 beds and private bath.
 We will be staying at Semilla Verde.
 Click here to see the excellent Trip Advisor reviews of this property.

 Ocean View Room – RESERVED

 Sunrise Room –RESERVED

-Tortoise Pond (upstairs) – LAST ROOM AVAILABLE!
+Tortoise Pond (upstairs) – One female roommate space available*

 Cost: $3995 per person double occupancy